OctopusDeploy/blog/blog/2022-01/variable-update-notification/index.md

  - Azure
 ---

-Communication is paramount to a successful team.
+Communication is important for a successful team.
 Daily stand-ups, message programs, and email keep everyone up-to-date with how things are progressing.
 Information can get lost in the shuffle, though, like when a variable value gets updated.

 The [subscriptions](https://octopus.com/docs/administration/managing-infrastructure/subscriptions) feature of Octopus Deploy can be configured to notify users when a variable has been updated automatically by an email or webhook.